Dannihu01/dannihu01.github.io/index.md

 I am a first year PhD student in Computer Science at the University of Michigan, where I have the pleasure of working with [**Dr. Elizabeth Bondi-Kelly**](https://sites.google.com/view/elizabethbondi) in the [**Realize Lab**](https://sites.google.com/view/realize-lab).

-I’m currently researching how to design and develop AI systems that benefit humans while preserving the human element at every stage.
-I explore participatory frameworks, design effective multi-agent systems, and draw on interdisciplinary methods to guide responsible AI development.
-My ultimate goal is to ensure that AI innovations remain **ethical, effective, trustworthy, and human-centered.** I’ve also investigated research in software engineering and medical imaging, including how programmers’ brains function at a cognitive level.
+I am currently researching the design and development of human-AI systems that enhance human abilities while maintaining the essential human element.
+My work focuses on integrating interdisciplinary techniques to advance participatory AI frameworks and designing more effective multi-agent systems.
+Much of my research is applied to women's reproductive health and other medical contexts, with the ultimate goal of developing AI systems that are **ethical, effective, human-centered, and for social good**.

-Before my PhD, I worked as an R&D embedded software engineer at [**Stryker**](https://www.stryker.com/us/en/index.html) where I developed PCBs for hospital bed ecosystems and medical monitoring technologies.
+Before my PhD, I worked as an R&D Embedded Software Engineer at [**Stryker**](https://www.stryker.com/us/en/index.html) in the medical division where I developed PCBs for hospital bed ecosystems and medical monitoring technologies.

 Outside of research, I enjoy making music—both by playing violin in the University of Michigan’s [**Campus Symphony Orchestra**](https://sites.google.com/a/umich.edu/campus-orchestras/) and composing in FL Studio.
-I also love crocheting, cooking, playing video games, and building computers.
+I also love crocheting, cooking (eating), and playing video games.

 ## News